Is an apple cider vinegar UTI treatment effective? Can it really help kill the bacteria responsible for causing the urinary tract infection?

-In addition to the lack of studies with UTIs and apple cider vinegar, there are also no research trials on white vinegar for UTIs.
+As you might expect, there are also no research trials on white vinegar for UTIs.

 “I was nauseous for about an hour and a half afterwards, and chased it with a couple of glasses of water.”
 She continues, “But, guess what?
 My symptoms were gone the next day, I swear to God.”

 Granted, one testimonial does not mean that white vinegar will work for everyone with a UTI.